IBM/workshop-quarkus-openshift-reactive-endpoints/workshop/exercise-02/README.md

-# Exercise 2: Develop reactive Endpoints
+# Exercise 1: Develop reactive Endpoints

-In this lab you will learn how to develop reactive endpoints with standard Java functionality via [CompletionStage](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html) and [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html).
+In this exercise you will learn how to develop reactive endpoints with standard Java functionality via [CompletionStage](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html) and [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html).

 The service that will be created is an easier implementation of the 'Web-API' service as described earlier.
-In this lab the service only returns some dummy data and doesn't invoke other services.
+In this exercise the service only returns some dummy data and doesn't invoke other services.

 ![](../../images/lab5.png)